Changissnz/selfinterest/README.md

 form development becomes subjective in the lens of preferred styles and initiatives, even when objective measures capture the inequality.
-The idea is the easiest for self-interest to intentionally transmit although may be difficult to be understood, and those ideas novel in relativity to the recipient and prime for constructive application are the most difficult to accept in the scope of use, for the informed decision to believe in such things must have taken into consideration the "whole" of the construct that it is supposed to materialize in; deconstructive processes are necessary to make room in the same space that is the "whole".
+The idea is the easiest for self-interest to intentionally transmit although may be difficult to be understood, and those ideas novel in relativity to the recipient and prime for constructive application are the most difficult to accept for the scope of use, since the informed decision to believe in such things must have taken into consideration the "whole" of the construct that it is supposed to materialize in; deconstructive processes are necessary to make room in the same space that is the "whole".
 The field of commerce provides a sufficient area of discussion on priorities with respect to development.
-When the means to acquire is markedly easier, cheaper in monetary terms, than the means to produce, the centrality for the product's existence is kept constrained and regulated, thus elevating rarity of the product as a significant variable in its valuation; this statement is the basic premise that states and companies alike seek to control.
+When the means to acquire is markedly easier, cheaper in monetary terms, than the means to produce, the centrality for the product's existence is kept constrained and regulated, thus elevating source rarity for the product as a significant variable in its valuation; this statement is the basic premise that states and companies alike seek to control.
 The consistency in the magnitude of ease for the means of acquisition is a crucial part of conserving social constructs.
 Artificial axioms becoming heavily geared towards solving for the decision junctions required in matters concerning the product.
 Ways of life were established and then are upheld.
 Stability and order become fixtures, and ideas accepted are those primarily for